 Click here to buy on Amazon

 I got a rather late start in life writing novels, and I wrote my first one without the benefit of any training, planning, or knowledge of the publishing industry.
-That was in the late 1990s, when self-publishing was an unfavorable method of getting published, so when I finished writing the book, I conducted an exhaustive search for an agent.
+That was when self-publishing was still an unfavorable method of getting published, so when I finished writing the book, I conducted an exhaustive search for an agent.
 After being rejected by numerous agents and advised to have the manuscript professionally edited, I found someone willing to take a look at it, and she enlightened me to the fact that I had violated just about every rule on writing fiction known to man.

 Not to be discouraged (and because no one was going to get away with telling me my work was, well, worthless), I enrolled in classes at The University of Chicago and read every book and article I could find on how to write fiction.
 I rewrote my novel (it actually became two) and self-published them in 2012.
 What an eye-opener that was!

 After successfully writing several more novels, I published How to Write, Publish, and Promote a Novel to help new and aspiring writers avoid all the costly mistakes I made when I first started out.
 My advice to all of you is to read this book before you start writing.
 I promise you that it will save valuable time and effort in the long run.

 If you are interested in literary fiction, please visit my website/blog where you can see what my books are about and read Chapter 1 from each of them if you so desire.